dynamsoft-docs/label-recognition-docs/programming/objectivec-swift/api-reference/dlr-reference-region.md

     -1

 - **Remarks**
-    It works only when [localizationSourceType](#localizationsourcetype) is setting to EnumDLRLocalizationSourceTypePredetectedRegion.<br>
+    It works only when [localizationSourceType](#localizationsourcetype) is setting to EnumLocalizationSourceTypePredetectedRegion.<br>
     The library will localize reference region(s) based on the detected regions from the specified region predetection mode.<br>
     -1: all region predetection modes in the regionPredetectionModes parameter